Waiting to connect to microphone

 The Science Behind DAF

 Delayed Auditory Feedback isn't new.
-Researchers first studied it in the 1950s.
-Back then, they noticed that when people who stutter heard their own voice on a tiny delay, their speech often cleared up instantly.
+It was first studied in 1950 (Lee, 1950); see reviews and classic summaries such as Fairbanks and later reviews for historical context.
+Early work noticed that when people who stutter heard their own voice on a tiny delay, their speech often cleared up instantly.

 Modern science has given us a better look at why this actually happens: